 The Blavatnik National Awards honor America’s most innovative young faculty-rank scientists and engineers.

-This new national faculty competition of the Blavatnik Awards will reward excellence by young faculty members in three disciplinary categories.
+These awards celebrate the past accomplishments and future potential of young faculty members working in three disciplinary categories of science and engineering.
 Every year, one nominee in each category will be named a Blavatnik Laureate and awarded $250,000 in unrestricted funds:

 - Blavatnik National Award for Young Scientists in Life Sciences